taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - [State of JavaScript](https://stateofjs.com/en-US)
 - [State of CSS](https://stateofcss.com/en-US)
 - [State of React](https://stateofreact.com/en-US)
+- [Pick the right UI Library](https://ui-libs.vercel.app/)

+Tools

 - [npm trends](https://npmtrends.com/).
 Compare package download counts over time.
-- [Pick the right UI Library](https://ui-libs.vercel.app/)
+- [NPM Chart](https://npm.chart.dev/).
+Search for a package to see its download stats over time.
+- [Package Phobia](https://packagephobia.com/).
+Package Phobia reports the size of an npm package before you install it.
+This is useful for inspecting potential dependencies or devDependencies.
+Find the cost of adding a new dev dependency to your project.

 Resources